jadecobra/python_tdd_exercises/source/exceptions/AttributeError/index.rst

 ----

-AttributeError_ happens when a name that is NOT in an :ref:`object<everything is an object>`  (everything in Python_ is an object) is used.
+AttributeError_ happens when a name that is NOT in an :ref:`object (everything in Python is an object)<everything is an object>` is used.

 ----